Centaurus: Deep-sky objects

 Centaurus is rich in galaxies as well.
 NGC 4622 is a face-on spiral galaxy located 200 million light-years from Earth (redshift 0.0146).
 Its spiral arms wind in both directions, which makes it nearly impossible for astronomers to determine the rotation of the galaxy.
 Astronomers theorize that a collision with a smaller companion galaxy near the core of the main galaxy could have led to the unusual spiral structure.
 NGC 5253, a peculiar irregular galaxy, is located near the border with Hydra and M83, with which it likely had a close gravitational interaction 1–2 billion years ago.
 This may have sparked the galaxy's high rate of star formation, which continues today and contributes to its high surface brightness.
 NGC 5253 includes a large nebula and at least 12 large star clusters.
 In the eyepiece, it is a small galaxy of magnitude 10 with dimensions of 5 arcminutes by 2 arcminutes and a bright nucleus.
 NGC 4945 is a spiral galaxy seen edge-on from Earth, 13 million light-years away.
 It is visible with any amateur telescope, as well as binoculars under good conditions; it has been described as "shaped like a candle flame", being long and thin (16' by 3').
 In the eyepiece of a large telescope, its southeastern dust lane becomes visible.
-Another galaxy is NGC 5102, found by star-hopping from Iota Centauri.
+Another galaxy is NGC 5102, found by star-hopping from Iota Centauri (proper name is Kulou since 17 February 2025).
 In the eyepiece, it appears as an elliptical object 9 arcminutes by 2.5 arcminutes tilted on a southwest–northeast axis.